Italy anti-system parties to boost spending, seek review of EU rules

 The euro sank on the latest developments on Friday and was headed for its fifth straight weekly fall against the dollar, in what would be a first for the currency since 2015.

-“The possibility of a eurosceptic government in Rome is shaking investor confidence... at this point a larger fiscal deficit and greater bond issuance [in Italy] does seem likely,” said David Madden, a strategist at CMC Markets.
+“The possibility of a eurosceptic government in Rome is shaking investor confidence... at this point a larger fiscal deficit and greater bond issuance (in Italy) does seem likely,” said David Madden, a strategist at CMC Markets.

 The euro gave up gains and fell 0.2 percent to $1.1778 after the Italian parties outlined their economic plans.
 It settled near a five-month low reached on Wednesday of $1.1763.